GIGABAIT93/VCMI/README.md

 ```

 ### HttpRequest:
 Performs HTTP requests to specified URLs, supporting both GET and POST requests.
 Configuration files are used to manage request parameters.
 Allows you to execute commands depending on the HTTP request response.
+Each individual configuration file corresponds to a single request.
 ```yaml
 # The URL of the API to be queried.
 url: "https://domain.com/api/minecraft/link"